 The 1692 Salem Witch Trials

 In January of 1692, nine-year-old Betty Parris and eleven-year-old Abigail Williams, the daughter and niece of Salem Village minister Reverend Samuel Parris, suddenly feel ill.
 Making strange, foreign sounds, huddling under furniture, and clutching their heads, the girls’ symptoms were alarming and astounding to their parents and neighbors.
 When neither prayer nor medicine succeeded in alleviating the girls’ agony, the worried parents turned to the only other explanation; the children were suffering from the effects of witchcraft.
 As word of the illness spread throughout Salem Village, and eventually Essex County, others began to fall ill with the same alarming symptoms.
 The afflicted complained disembodied spirits were stabbing them, choking them, and jabbing them with pins.
 Soon names were cried out as the afflicted began to identify these specters.
 Neighbors, acquaintances, and total strangers were named in the statements and examinations that followed.
 Gossip and stories from decades prior were dredged up as fear continued to spread.
-Over the course of the year 1692, approximately 150 people across Essex County were jailed for witchcraft.
-Ultimately, nineteen people were hanged and one man was pressed to death after being examined by the Court of Oyer and Terminer.
-This was the largest witch-hunt to ever take place in America, and would be the last large-scale panic to take place in the New World.
+Over the course of the year 1692, between 150-200 people were jailed for witchcraft.
+Ultimately, 14 women and 5 men were hanged, one man was tortured to death, and at least give people perished in prison.
+This was the largest series of witchcraft trials to ever take place in North America, and would be the last large-scale witch panic to take place in the English colonies.